Craggy19/theatre_reviews/README.md

 * Show an understanding of the Key components used in development, ie MongoDb, Heroku, Python and GitHub.
 * As a developer I want the user to be encouraged to interact with the site easily.

+#### Site Owners Aim

+* As the site owner I would want the user to enjoy using the site and to ask their friends to jin as well
+* As the site owner I would hope to learn about more shows myself and be encouraged to go to see them.
+* As the site owner I would, eventually, hope to encourage show producers to see the site as a possible way of advertising and therefore make a small income.

 ## Wireframes